home-assistant/home-assistant.io/source/_integrations/solarlog.markdown

 ## Additional data

 {% important %}
-The additional data is only accessible if the user's password protection is deactivated.
+The additional data is only accessible if the user's password is available (or password protection is deactivated).
 Obviously, deactivating password protection is a security risk and should only be done in specific circumstances.
 In any event, you do this at your own risk.
 {% endimportant %}

-You can get additional data from the Solar-Log device.
-To enable this, select the checkbox for extended data in the integration's system options.

 The following additional sensor becomes available: